We're sorry but this app doesn't work properly without JavaScript enabled. Please enable it to continue.

-lru_cache from the functools module is an example of a decorator and an example of memoization.
+lru_cache from the functools module is both a decorator and an example of memoization.

-lru_cache memoizes the inputs and outputs of the decorated function in a size-restricted dictionary.
+The lru_cache decorator memoizes the inputs and outputs of the decorated function.
 It speeds up repeated calls to a slow function with the same inputs.
-For instance, if the function reads from disk, makes network requests, or requires a lot of computation AND it is used repeatedly with the same inputs.
+A function that reads from disk, makes network requests, or requires a lot of computation could be a good candidate for LRU caching if it also sees many identical calls.

-Here's an example from the Python documentation that perfectly illustrates how and why to use the lru_cache decorator:
+Here's an example from the Python docs that perfectly illustrates how and why to use lru_cache:

 from functools import lru_cache